rabbittsui/ModelCardDiff/README.md

 weakness.
 A plain text diff would show the deletion buried among reworded sentences and updated numbers, and it is easy to miss.

+ModelCardDiff exists for those two failures.
+It refuses a card that is incomplete or makes an unbacked claim, and when it compares two versions it raises a removed limitation and a regressed metric to the top of the report rather than leaving them in a wall of line changes.

+## What the tool checks

+The gate runs four checks.
+A card passes only when all four hold.

+1. Every required section named by the schema exists in the card and has a non-empty body.
+2. Every capability claim cites an evaluation, and every cited evaluation appears in the Results section.
+A claim that cites nothing is an uncited claim.
+A claim that cites an id no result provides is a dangling citation.